grafana/tempo/docs/sources/tempo/traceql/metrics-queries.md

 They allow you to see an exact trace that contributed to a given metric value.
 This is particularly useful when you want to understand why a given metric is high or low.

-Exemplars are available in TraceQL metrics for all functions.
-Only for range queries.
+Exemplars are available in TraceQL metrics for all range queries.
 To get exemplars, you need to configure it in the query-frontend with the parameter `query_frontend.metrics.exemplars`, or pass a query hint in your query.